 Mayor Euille has received many major awards and honors, such as the 1994 Entrepreneur of the Year from the Virginia NAACP (The Mayor was the inaugural winner of this award); Who's Who in the East; Who's Who in America; 1995 Community Service Award from the Hopkins House Association; Outstanding Young Men of America Award; 1996 Blue Chip Award from the US Chamber of Commerce; the 1996 Entrepreneur of the Year from the Washington Post and Ernst & Young, LLP; the 1996 Small Business Person of the Year from the US Small Business Administration; and community service awards from the Alexandria NAACP (1996), Northern Virginia Urban League, Inc. (1997), Alexandria Chamber of Commerce (1997), and the Alexandria Sportsman Club (1998); Philanthropist of the Year 2000 from the Alexandria Chamber of Commerce; SBA's Graduate of the Year Award in 2000; Education Association of Alexandria's "Whole Village Award" (2001); and the Alexandria Chamber of Commerce Business Leader of the Year (2001).

 Mayor Euille was elected to a three-year term on the Alexandria City Council in May, 1994.
 He was re-elected in May, 1997 (Vice Mayor) and in May, 2000.
 He was elected the City's first African-American Mayor in May, 2003 and was re-elected Mayor in May, 2006, 2009 and in November 2012.
-He serves on the Board of Directors for the Washington Metropolitan Area Transportation Authority; the Northern Virginia Transportation Authority (NVTA); the Alexandria Pension Study Committee; and the Local Emergency Planning Commission.
-He is Chairman of the Northern Virginia Transportation Commission (NVTC) and President of the Virginia Transit Authority (VTA).
-Additionally, he is Chairman of the Alexandria Youth Policy Commission and serves on the Governor's Council on Virginia's Future.
+He serves on the Board of Directors for the Washington Metropolitan Area Transportation Authority; the Northern Virginia Transportation Authority (NVTA).
+He is Past Chairman of the Northern Virginia Transportation Commission (NVTC) and Past President of the Virginia Transit Authority (VTA).
+Additionally, he is Vice Chairman of the Washington Metropolitan Council of Governments (COG), and serves on the Governor's Council on Virginia's Future.

 Elected to the Alexandria City Council in 2012, Allison Silberberg is a writer and lifelong advocate for social justice issues.
 She has worked to promote civic engagement and address unmet social needs.